smaillacheruvu/Telling-Stories-with-Data/README.md

 I began my career working on community development issues as an urban planner and housing / grants specialist at the City of Peoria, IL.
 I also focused on food access issues at the City, securing $40,000 in funding to run research-in-praxis farmers markets in Peoria's Southside neighborhood.
 As an Emerson Fellow, I worked on federal food policy issues at the Native American Agriculture Fund and the Center on Budget and Policy Priorities, with a specific focus on land, agriculture, and commmodity distribution programs for Native American communities.

 ## What I hope to learn:
-I am excited to gain an understanding of the theory behind data visualization, such as color theory, and how to leverage that theory in practice.
+I am excited to gain an understanding of the theory behind data visualization, and how to leverage that theory in practice.
 I also look forward to creating a portfolio of work that I can iteratively improve over the course of the class, with the feedback of my classmates.
-I hope to leverage these skills in a career focused on policy research and evaluation, using data visualizations as a way to bridge knowledge divides.
+I hope to leverage these skills in a career focused on policy research and evaluation, using data visualizations as a way to bridge knowledge divides and inform policymakers in their decisionmaking.

 ## Portfolio:
 ##### -Project 1